Academic Progress Reviews

 How does UC decide who is not succeeding?

-Twice yearly, after mid-year and end-of-year course results are published, the grades of all undergraduate students are analysed and, if they meet certain criteria, they undergo an academic progress review.
-This criteria includes (UC Calendar 2013, I. Academic Progress, 1-3, pg 50) (PDF, 261KB):
+Twice yearly, after mid-year and end-of-year course results are released, the grades of all undergraduate students are analysed and, if they meet certain criteria, they undergo an academic progress review.
+These criteria include (UC Calendar 2017, I. Academic Progress, 1-3, pg 45) (PDF, 261KB):

 - Not passing half or more of the points the student is enrolled in

-- An overall GPA of less than 1.5
+- GPA for the current year of less than 1.0

 - Failure to demonstrate competence in professional requirements